steezyali/steezyali.github.io/_portfolio/portfolio-4.md

 **Figure 1:**  CAD Render of Entire Product

+### My Contribution

+My core role in this project was to lead the Infrared Proximity Sensor implementation within the seat design.
+This involved mounting three Sharp GP2Y0A41SK0F sensors onto a vertical frame that would be embedded within the back-cushions of the seat.
+I calibrated and de-noised the sensor readings with simple rolling averages, which succesfully allowed the team to measure the distance between a chare back cushion and a seated person's back with a consistent error of 2-3 cm.
+This implementation allowed me to simulate the user's back angle posture via horizontal distance measurements and calculate angles that can dictate poor posture.
+This electronic setup was also connected to the vibration sensors, signalling vibrations in the bottom cushion when certain distance thresholds were violated.

 ### Results & Evaluation
 - **Sensing Accuracy:** IR sensors achieved an error margin of 2 cm, ensuring precise back angle measurement.